 St. Paul de Vence

-Of course there are many more places you can visit if you decide to drive out of the Côte d’Azur region.
+Of course there are many more places you can visit on several day tours from Nice, especially if you decide to drive further away.
 For example, Saint Tropez, Aix en Provence, Marseille are all worth exploring.

 And finally, French Riviera and the neighboring Provence are beautiful any time of the year.
 If you long for photos in purple lavender fields, head there in the summer.
 Anytime from spring to autumn is going to be ideal.
 Early summer is my favorite time of year to visit, and it’s just perfect for touring on a scooter!